warrior1724/strongbolt/README.md

 #### Tenanted models

 A tenanted model is a model that belongs indirectly to a _Tenant class_.

+> For instance, `Project` is a tenanted model of `Company`.
+Now, let's consider a `belong_to` association that links `Project` to a `Country`.
+The list of countries is stored in the table `countries` and does not belong to `Company`: `Country` is not a tenanted model.

+Strongbolt will traverse your schema and automatically determine what models in your application is linked to your _Tenant class_.

-In our example, `Project` is a tenant model of `Company` but `Country` is not.
+> In our example, where `Project` belongs to `Company` and `Country`, but `Country` does not belong to `Company`, Strongbolt will automatically determine that `Project` is a tenanted model and `Country` is not.

-Strongbolt will create a `has_one` association on every tenanted model, so you can access directly the dependent _Tenant_
+Strongbolt will then create a `has_one` association on every tenanted model, so you can access directly the dependent _Tenant_

-> For instance, every `Task` of a `Project` will have a `has_one :company, :through => :project` association automatically created if not existing.
+> For instance, every `Task` of a `Project` will have a `has_one :company, :through => :project` association automatically created (if not already existing).

+#### Restricting permissions to accessible tenanted models

+Strongbolt's capabilites have a boolean attribute, `require_tenant_access`, that specify whether the user can access all _tenanted models_ or only the ones that belong to the _Tenants_ he has access to.

+> Let's look back at the example.
+Each companies has several _projects_.
+The normal user, belonging to a company, would only have access to his company's projects.
+You would then define for normal user a capability *requiring tenant access*

+> An admin user, on the other hand, like an engineer of the application, could have access to all the companies' projects.
+An engineer's projects' permissions would then *not require tenant access*

+It will then perform the right permission check based on this requirement and the relationship of the model being checked and the _Tenant class_.
+If the model being checked is not linked to any of the _Tenant classes_, it won't check any dependency.

 ### Troubleshooting